Highlights from the Ratings and Financial Report for China Liberal Education Holdings Limited (CLEU)

-China Liberal Education Holdings Limited (NASDAQ:CLEU) went down by -3.18% from its latest closing price compared to the recent 1-year high of $4.85.
-The company’s stock price has collected 13.65% of gains in the last five trading sessions.
+China Liberal Education Holdings Limited (NASDAQ:CLEU) went down by -11.05% from its latest closing price compared to the recent 1-year high of $4.85.
+The company’s stock price has collected -14.93% of loss in the last five trading sessions.

 Is It Worth Investing in China Liberal Education Holdings Limited (NASDAQ :CLEU) Right Now?

-China Liberal Education Holdings Limited (NASDAQ:CLEU) scored a price-to-earnings ratio above its average ratio, recording 12.36 x from its present earnings ratio.
-Opinions of the stock are interesting as 0 analysts out of 0 who provided ratings for China Liberal Education Holdings Limited declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”
+China Liberal Education Holdings Limited (NASDAQ:CLEU) scored a price-to-earnings ratio above its average ratio, recording 10.70 x from its present earnings ratio.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.